Can a Hot Tub Help with Back Pain?

 According to the National Institute of Health, products and services geared toward back pain relief is a 50 billion dollar a year industry.
 Back pain is also the leading reason for missed days at work and disability claims.
 While more expensive and complex remedies exist, the two top suggested remedies for back pain are still heat and ice.

-Will a hot tub help back pain so you can sleep?
 If you have a dull ache in your back that is causing you missed sleep, 20 minutes in a hot tub before you go to sleep does wonders.
 Soaking in a hot tub eases this pain and inflammation, but how does this work?
-Well, the water in your hot tub dilates blood vessels, which in turn increases circulation, enabling cells to reach the injury location faster in order to do necessary repair work.
+Well, the water in your hot tub dilates blood vessels, which in turn increases circulation, enabling cells to reach the injury location faster to do necessary repair work.
 Use a hot tub for back pain and see how it will work effectively for your sleep life.

 Muscle Inflammation, Soreness, and Stiffness